 Importance of Muharram

 Muharram means sacred.
-It means that it is the sacred month.
-Allah Almighty says in the Quran,” Four of them (Zil-Qadah, Zil-ijjah, Muharram and Rajab) are sacred.”
+It means that it is a sacred month.
+Allah Almighty says in the Quran,” Four of them (Zil-Qadah, Zil-ijjah, Muharram, and Rajab) are sacred.”
 (Surah At-Tawbah: 36).

-As Muharram has also the sanctity along with other three months, so it has an equal reverence like other sacred months.
-As most of us do not know the significance of the holy months and no time to go anywhere for it, therefore, we need to learn Quran online and other Islamic teachings with an Online tutor who can help us become a good Muslim.
+As Muharram has also sanctity along with the other three months, so it has an equal reverence like other sacred months.
+As most of us do not know the significance of the holy months and have no time to go anywhere for it, therefore, we need to learn the Quran online and other Islamic teachings with an Online tutor who can help us become good Muslims.

 This hadith of the Prophet Muhammad (PBUH) describes two points:

 - Fasting in Muharram is next to fasting in Ramadan.

 It means that the value of fasting in Muharram is the maximum after the fasting in Ramadan.
 So, as Muslims, we must consider fasting this month as it is the best way to get peace of mind.
 You can also fast in this month as a Qaza of Ramadan fasting.

 It is the 10th of Muharram, which is said Ashura day.
 The importance of this day has been described in different hadeeth of the Prophet Muhammad (PBUH).
 The first hadith is related to the migration towards Madinah by the Prophet Muhammad (PBUH).
 When the Prophet (PBUH) reached here, he found that the Jews fasted on the 10th of Muharram because they had a belief that the prophet Moses (AS) crossed the Red Sea on this day and Pharaoh drowned in it.
 When the prophet Muhammad (PBUH) heard it, he said, “We are more closely related to Musa than you” Hence He directed all the followers to fast on the day of Ashura.”
 (Abu Dawood)